 Beam Formed Mode

 LOFAR can return simple time/frequency beam-formed data instead of, or combined with, interferometric data.
 Array beams are calculated from the data streams from one or more stations in order to produce time-series and dynamic spectra for high time and frequency resolution applications.
-Typical applications include pulsars and solar or planetary studies.
+Typical applications include pulsars, solar and planetary studies.

 The minimum integration time is 5.12 μs.
 The maximum spectral channel width is the width of one sub-band (195.3125 kHz with the 200 MHz clock).
 Sub-bands may be split into a number of channels (allowed values: 1, 8, 16, 32, 64, 128 and 256), to provide higher spectral resolution.
 Increasing the spectral resolution comes with a corresponding increase in the minimum integration time: This is calculated by taking the inverse of the frequency resolution.
 For example, if 256 channels per sub-band are specified, the minimum integration time will increase to 0.0013s.